boernerc20/SoC_Project/README.md

 # SoC Project

-This project creates a Echo-State Network (ESN) on the ZC702 FPGA's processing system (SoC).
-The board creates a TCP server for a client to transfer files over Ethernet and monitor functionality over a USB-UART port.
-A python script is used to send files and commands easily.
-The commands (in the form of dummy files with command headers) are used to initialize ESN processing, soft resetting, etc.
+This project implements an Echo-State Network (ESN) on the ZC702 FPGA’s processing system (SoC).
+The design features a robust TCP server running on the board that enables a client PC to transfer various files—including matrix and data files—over Ethernet.
+File transfers and system commands (such as initiating ESN processing or performing a soft reset) are handled using custom headers embedded in the transmitted data.
+A Python script provides an interactive interface for easily sending these files and commands.
+Additionally, the board outputs detailed status and debug information via a USB-UART port, allowing real-time monitoring of network activity and ESN computations.

-## 🛠️ Setup Instructions
+## Setup Instructions

 1. **Clone the repository:**
    ```bash